jdeath/homeassistant-addons/wgeasy/README.md

 **Issue: If add-on will not start, make sure WG_POST_UP, WG_POST_DOWN is set to "" in the YAML or blank in the UI.
 There was a error after a recent update.**

 **Issue2: Version 13 Will not work if you do not use the defualt port.
 This is an issue upstream.
-Revert to Version 12 if cannot use default port**
+Revert to Version 12 (or try new version 14) if cannot use default port**

 _Thanks to everyone having starred my repo!
 To star it click on the image below, then it will be on top right.
 Thanks!_